While building his dream resort, Venice of America, Abbot Kinney hired numerous artisans to bathe the city in both folk and classic art.

 Over the years, the folk art took over as Venice was resurrected from a lavish oasis that took a fall into desertion and squalor, and emerged as a bohemian babylon.

 Created in 1904, the faces sculpted in the pillars were inspired by the classic style of Rome.
-From Parmo, Italy, Peano was Kinney’s first choice to add the Italian decadence the developer was looking for.
-While shadowing the style of the Italian greats, Peano’s faces were all-American, many of them the likeness of a local Venice girl named Nettie Bouck, and Mr. Abbot Kinney himself can be seen looking over the modern embodiment of his seaside getaway.
+An artist originally from Parma, Italy, Peano was Kinney’s first choice to add the Italian decadence the developer was looking for.
+While shadowing the style of the Italian greats, Peano’s faces were all-American, many of them the likeness of a local Venice girl named Nettie Bouck, and Kinney himself can be seen looking over the modern embodiment of his seaside getaway.